vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

        Default: ``false``.
    * - **displayVoiceCommandStatus**
      - Display the voice command status in the cursor information.
-Default:

-       ``true``.
+       Default: ``true``.
    * - **usePushToTalk**
-     - Enable the requirement that the secondary button on the primary controller
+     - Enable the requirement that the secondary button on the primary

-       must be held down to use voice commands.
-This is recommended for noisy
+       controller must be held down to use voice commands.
+This is

-       environments.
+       recommended for noisy environments.
 Default: ``false``.
    * - **useSimpleVoiceCommandStatus**
      - Use the simple voice command status indicator.
-This displays simple icons
+This displays simple

-       to indicate the status of voice commands.
-Setting this to false uses
+       icons to indicate the status of voice commands.
+Setting this to

-       more informative text version.
+       false uses a more informative text version.
 Default: ``true``.
    * - **importedFeaturesStartVisible**
      - Imported sources start visible.
 Default: ``true``.